How UPS Trucks Saved Millions of Dollars By Eliminating Left Turns

 I see what you did there.

 Make America great again!
-(Score:2, Troll)
+(Score:2, Insightful)

 > Turns out that UPS was right